shampharma05/protein-sequence-analysis/README.md

-# protein-sequence-analysis
-# Protein Sequence Length Analysis
+# Protein Sequence Analysis

-## Problem Statement
+## Objective
-The aim of this project is to analyze protein sequences and understand their basic properties such as sequence length, longest and shortest proteins, and amino acid composition.
+To analyze protein sequences and study their basic characteristics.

+## Background
+Protein sequence analysis helps in understanding structure and identifying potential drug targets.

-## Dataset Source
+## Dataset
-A small dataset of protein sequences was created for demonstration, inspired by protein data from UniProt.
+Protein sequences obtained from public databases such as UniProt.

-## Python Code
+## Methodology
-The analysis was performed using Python with pandas and matplotlib.
+- Sequence analysis using Python

-Steps performed:
-- Loaded protein sequence dataset
-- Calculated sequence length
-- Identified longest and shortest proteins
-- Visualized sequence length distribution
-- Analyzed amino acid frequency
+- Calculation of amino acid frequency
+- Visualization using matplotlib

 ## Results
-- Sequence lengths vary across proteins
-- Some proteins are longer while others are shorter
-- Amino acid frequencies show composition differences
+Different proteins show variation in sequence length and amino acid composition.

+## Visualization
+A bar chart was created to show amino acid frequency distribution.

-## Biological Interpretation
+## Key Insight
-Protein length is an important property that can influence structure and function.
-Different amino acid compositions indicate variation in protein characteristics.
-This analysis provides a basic understanding of protein sequence properties.
+Variations in amino acid composition can influence protein structure and function.

 ## Tools Used
-- Python
-- Pandas
-- Matplotlib
-- Google Colab
+Python, pandas, matplotlib

+## Future Scope
+Can be extended to structural prediction and advanced bioinformatics analysis.